What Went Wrong in the Fatal South Carolina Train Wreck?

 It’s true that many crucial U.S. systems are in poor shape; the American Society of Civil Engineers gave U.S. infrastructure a D+ in it 2017 annual report card.
 The railroad system, however, earned a much better B grade.
 U.S. rail infrastructure does have major challenges.
 What is referred to as “high-speed rail” in the United States is far below the standard for fast service in other parts of the developed world.
 While the Tacoma train was billed as “high-speed rail,” it derailed while going about 50 miles per hour above the speed limit of 30 in a curve—which could have been eliminated with more spending to reroute the rails straight.
 Grade crossings like the one where the train hit the truck near Charlottesville remain extremely dangerous, and many are poorly marked.

 The bigger problem is not maintaining the existing infrastructure but one major improvement to what is already there: PTC.
 That’s a technological failsafe system that’s designed to avoid collisions, prevent excessive speed, and make up for other human errors.
-As is by now familiar, Congress in 2008 mandated that every railroad have PTC in place by the end of of 2015, but under pressure from operators, who said they could not meet the deadline and threatened to shut service down, the deadline was extended to the end of 2018.
+As is by now familiar, Congress in 2008 mandated that every railroad have PTC in place by the end of 2015, but under pressure from operators, who said they could not meet the deadline and threatened to shut service down, the deadline was extended to the end of 2018.
 In the case of Amtrak 188, PTC was in place on the southbound side of tracks, but not the northbound track where the train wrecked.
 Amtrak 501 was traveling along track that was equipped with PTC, but the system was not yet operational.

 All indications are that PTC was not in effect in South Carolina.
 “Fully operational Positive Train Control could have avoided this accident,” Sumwalt said.
 The absence of PTC didn’t cause the crash, but it could have prevented it.